podedra92/blog/docs/learning/docs/this-blog.md

   }
 }
 ```
-Ok so the scripts json is as expected key-value pairs, the key is the command to run in the terminal, the values are the command that should be executed.
+Why, well the the scripts json object is as expected, key-value pairs, the key is the command to run in the terminal, the values are the command that will be executed.

 So instead of `yarn vitepress dev docs` you would just enter `yarn docs:dev` into your terminal.

+What does each command do:

 - **docs:dev** - Starts a development server for the documentation locally.
 - **docs:build** - Builds the documentation for production.